artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 5. Clicking "Close" in the copyright statement preview tab will close the tab.
-6. If you want the copyright pop-up to apply globally to all digital objects, there is an additional setting below - Set the "Apply to gevery digital object" radio button to "Yes":
+6. If you want the copyright pop-up to apply globally to all digital objects, there is an additional setting below - Set the "Apply to every digital object" radio button to "Yes":

 .. image:: images/copyright-pop-up-global.*